 - Chronic myelogenous leukemia (CML)

 In addition, there also are various subtypes of leukemia.
-Subtypes of lymphocytic leukemia include hairy cell, macroglobulinemia, prolymphocytic and lymphoma cell leukemia.
-Among the subtypes of myelogenous leukemia are myeloblastic, promyelocytic, monocytic, erythroleukemia and megakaryocytic leukemia.
+Subtypes of lymphocytic leukemia include hairy cell, Waldenstrom’s macroglobulinemia, prolymphocytic, and lymphoma cell leukemia.
+Among the subtypes of myelogenous leukemia are myelogenous, promyelocytic, monocytic, erythroleukemia, and megakaryocytic leukemia.

 What are the symptoms of leukemia?